How to Plan a Two-Week Southern U.S.A. Road Trip

 Explore that history and more with these Birmingham highlights:

-• Try the sours at Avondale Brewing Company.
-Visit for a great selection of pours and an impressive outdoor space.
+• Avondale Brewing Company: Visit for a great selection of pours and an impressive outdoor space.
 If your tastes run a little funky as mine do, visit The Sour Room where they serve up sours and mouth-puckering cocktails.

-• Face your fears at Vulcan Park.
-Brian got a little weird at this stop because of the heights and open grates, but the observation tower offers some of the best views of the city.
+• Vulcan Park: Brian got a little weird at this stop because of the heights and open grates, but the observation tower offers some of the best views of the city.
 The Vulcan itself is the biggest cast iron statue in the world.

-• Stroll among the flowers at the Birmingham Botanical Gardens.
-This community treasure is the perfect place to reflect on all you’ve seen in town.
+• Birmingham Botanical Gardens: This community treasure is the perfect place to reflect on all you’ve seen in town.
 Don’t miss the Japanese Garden.
 You walk through a red torii to get there.

-• Visit the Birmingham Civil Rights Institute.
-This Smithsonian Institution affiliate details key moments from the civil rights movement like the 1963 Children’s Crusade.
+• Birmingham Civil Rights Institute: This Smithsonian Institution affiliate details key moments from the Civil Rights Movement like the 1963 Children’s Crusade.
 The event was pivotal to the passage of the Civil Rights Act of 1964.

-• Stop at Kelly Ingram Park.
-If you’re traveling the U.S. Civil Rights Trail, this park is a key stop.
+• Kelly Ingram Park: If you’re traveling the U.S. Civil Rights Trail, this park is a key stop.
 It was once an assembly spot for a number of groups in the movement.
 It’s marked by powerful sculptures throughout the park.

-Powerful sculptures at Kelly Ingram Park on a Southern U.S.A. road trip
+Powerful sculptures at Kelly Ingram Park in Birmingham

 • Montgomery: Educate yourself at The Legacy Museum and its lynching memorial, the National Memorial for Peace and Justice.
 See more things to do while you’re there in my guide to Montgomery.